ferrumie/django-oscar-register/registration/registration/readme.md

 ---
 ### How to use
 ---
-- open the url to my app https://oscar-register.herokuapp.com/

-- navigate to https://oscar-register.herokuapp.com/api/register and create a user using the browsable api form or send a post request to https://oscar-register.herokuapp.com/register using the key
+- open the register endpoint https://oscar-register.herokuapp.com/api/register and create a user using the django rest framework browsable api form or send a post request to https://oscar-register.herokuapp.com/register using the key
 ```